-TVA is considering improvements to its transmission system that would increase power reliability and provide power for growing load in the Clarksville area in Montgomery County and in Christian County in Kentucky.
+TVA is considering improvements to its transmission system that would provide power for growing load and increase power reliability in the Claysville area of Marshall County in Alabama.

-TVA will hold a virtual information session from September 16 through October 18, 2021, online at tvavirtual.com/tinytown where detailed maps of the project will be displayed.
+TVA will hold a virtual information session from March 10 through April 11, 2022, online at www.tvavirtual.com/claysville where detailed maps of the project will be displayed.
 Property owners and members of the public will be able to submit questions online, by telephone, and in writing.

-The project is expected to be in service in summer 2023.
-Construction is scheduled to begin in winter-spring 2023.
-(Dates are subject to change -- unexpected issues may arise, resulting in the need to adjust the schedule.)
+The project is expected to be in service in summer 2024.
+Construction is scheduled to begin in spring 2024.
+(Dates are subject to change.
+Unexpected issues may arise, resulting in the need to adjust the schedule.)

 TVA is committed to working with area stakeholders to address concerns during various stages of the project.